cl4cnam/funcSug/docs/simplifiedModel/naiveModel.md

 Here is just a very naive execution model for concurrency.
 It describes the execution of a program written in a simplified language:

-- It assumes there is an external memory composed of units named `m1`, `m2`, ...
+- It assumes there are external memory places named `m1`, `m2`, ...
-- A program is assumed given as an AST where each subtree is an expression (but can have side effects)
+- A program is an AST where each subtree is considered as an expression (it may return a value but can have side effects) that will be noted here in polish notation
 - Instructions are (where p1, ..., pN are subtree):
 	- &lt;literal&gt;: this covers various type of literals (They won't be determinated further here)
 	- `get m`: return the value of the external memory `m`
 	- `set m p`: set the external memory `m` to the value of `p`
 	- &lt;op&gt; p1 p2: return *value of p1 &lt;op&gt; value of p2* (where &lt;op&gt; is `+`,`-`,`*`,`=`,`!=`,`<`,`>`,`<=`,`>=`,`or`,`and`,`not`,`car`,`cdr`,`cons`
 	- `print p`: print the value of p to the console
-	- `noop`: do nothing and let the rest be executed
+	- `noop`: do nothing
 	- `seq p1 ... pN`: executes p1, ..., pN in sequence and return the value of the last
 	- `par p1 ... pN`: executes p1, ..., pN concurrently and, when all are terminated, returns the list [value of p1, ..., value of pN]
 	- `if cond p1 p2`: like classical `if`